You are listening to the Sean Hannity Radio Show Podcast.

 But he talked at length about why he was there and the setting that he was in at Arlington and what he called hallowed ground.

-And, you know, he began his address last night with addressing, well, the military's united, and that's how they win, and how this country must unite and the history that we have as a country that we have faced many instances of evil, and we have prevailed.
+And, you know, he began his address last night with addressing, well, the military is united, and that's how they win, and how this country must unite and the history that we have as a country that we have faced many instances of evil and we have prevailed.

 And how the president, and this is where I would say he now has changed dramatically and is a different person in that office than Barack Obama was.

-But in this way in particular, is that he went on to just talk about how you know his he very rarely goes against his instincts because his instincts serve him so well.
+And well, actually, in a lot of ways, but in this way in particular, is that he went on to just talk about how, you know, he very rarely goes against his instincts because his instincts serve him so well.

 But after a lot of studying and a lot of knowledge that you're only going to get when you're in that office, that he made a different decision than he thought he would.

-And he also talked about what our what our purpose is going to be in terms of this ongoing conflict with Afghanistan and how things are going to be different.
+And he also talked about what our purpose is going to be in terms of, you know, this ongoing conflict with Afghanistan and how things are going to be different.

 And in many ways, I think he outlined how he's going to adopt a new strategy that is very, very different from his predecessors.